Queensland Camping

 Picnic Facilities at Lake Manchester

-There is a large undercover area which has two picnic tables and a BBQ.
-However most people seem to bring their own tables and chairs so they can claim their own peaceful area.
+There is a large undercover area that has two picnic tables and a BBQ.
+However, most people seem to bring their tables and chairs so they can claim their own peaceful area.

 There is also a small toilet block in the picnic area with clean bathrooms.